sakshijain009/Corona-Vaccine-Management-System/README.md

 > _V for Virus, Will not Go Beyond_
 <br>
 <img src="refer/viyond.png"><br>
 This project is developed as an academic project for DBMS subject and <b>AMOC 2021</b>.
-It is Web Application based which controls and maintains the flow of vaccines.
+It is Web Application based which controls and maintains the flow of vaccines.<br>
+Link to the presentation: https://www.youtube.com/watch?v=D1jLkO86_gE&t=17s

 ### Prerequisites
 Must haves: